dask/dask-ml/docs/source/hyper-parameter-search.rst

 Drop-In Replacements for Scikit-Learn
 -------------------------------------

-Dask-ML implements drop-in replacements for :class:`~sklearn.model_selection.GridSearchCV` and :class:`~sklearn.model_selection.RandomizedSearchCV`.
+Dask-ML implements GridSearchCV and RandomizedSearchCV.

 .. autosummary::
+   sklearn.model_selection.GridSearchCV
    dask_ml.model_selection.GridSearchCV
+   sklearn.model_selection.RandomizedSearchCV
    dask_ml.model_selection.RandomizedSearchCV

 The varians in Dask-ML implement many (but not all) of the same parameters,